 Withdrawing money from your retirement account prematurely has many cons and should be your very last option.

 When it comes to a 401k, it’s all about the employer match.
 For this reason, it is smart to contribute the max dollar amount.
 If your employer does not offer a 401k, look into other types of retirement savings plans.

 Both life insurance and disability insurance are fundamental to a long-term financial plan.
-Accidents do happen and you want to make sure your loved ones are protected.
+Accidents do happen, and you want to make sure your loved ones are protected.

-Any increase in pay you receive should also mean an increase in contribution to your savings and your retirement accounts.
+Any increase in pay you receive should also mean an increase in the contribution to your savings and your retirement accounts.
 This is one of the key steps in saving for retirement.

 Your credit score plays a crucial role in your financial success.
-Lenders will use this three digit number in deciding whether you'll be approved for a car loan, mortgage, credit card as well as any other loan type.
+Lenders will use this three-digit number in deciding whether you'll be approved for a car loan, mortgage, credit card as well as any other loan type.
 If you have a poor credit score, reach out to a credit repair company to help you get it back on track.

 Your credit utilization rate refers to the amount of credit you have outstanding.
 This is calculated by taking your remaining balances and dividing that by your total credit limit from your cards.
 Credit usage above 30% can bring down your credit score.